devanshidiaries/Serverless-Compete/GCP Cloud Functions/Readme.md

 This brings us to the end of the Hand-on-Lab.
 To avoid incurring charges to your Google Cloud account for the resources used in this lab, follow these steps.

+*If you created a new project for this lab, you can delete the whole project to clean up all the resources at once.
+To clean up the resources individually, folllow the nelow steps.*

 ### 8.1.
 Delete the Cloud SQL instance

 8.1.1 Go to the [Cloud SQL Instances page](https://console.cloud.google.com/sql) in the Google Cloud Console.